 Remember that Rare Scholarships are helping young people who have completely no access to finances and other resources for school.
 With no doubt some of these young people would completely give up on school.

 Thanks to Rare Charity scholarships, those who would be a burden to their families and society will be a blessing.
 Definitely some of the students will be key employees and leaders in companies, societies and nations, and their influence will be felt even on the entire world.
 This is the impact that a scholarship holds.

-I am very grateful to everyone who is contributing to Rare Charity pocket.
-I pray for you people to continue prospering and staying blessed there so that you may continue helping us and some other more students.
+I am very grateful to everyone who is contributing to the Rare Charity pocket.
+I pray for you to continue prospering and staying blessed so that you may continue helping more students.